Nested Objects and Arrays

 Paths creation and destruction

-vee-validate creates the paths inside the form data automatically but lazily, so initially your form values won't contain the fields values unless you provide initial values for them.
+vee-validate creates the paths inside the form data automatically but lazily, so initially, your form values won’t contain the values of the fields unless you provide initial values for them.
 It might be worthwhile to provide initial data for your forms with nested paths.

 Referencing Errors